June 3

 Exploring Obscure Notes for Subgenres

-For subgenres like death and black metal, you can use more obscure notes and scales to add dissonance and a darker tone.
-The Phrygian dominant scale, for instance, includes a flat second and a sharp seventh, creating an eerie, exotic sound.
+For subgenres like death and black metal, you can use more obscure notes.
+Use scales to add dissonance and create a darker tone.
+The Phrygian dominant scale, for instance, includes a flat second and a sharp seventh, creating an eerie sound.

 Phrygian Dominant Scale (E Phrygian Dominant)